-- 1. any directorship in public companies and listed issuers; - 2. any family relationship with any directors and/or major shareholders of the Company; - 3. any conflict of interest with the Company; - 4. any conviction for offences within the past 5 years other than traffic offences; and - 5. any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+1. any directorship in public companies and listed issuers;

+- 3. any conflict of interest with the Company; - 4. any conviction for offences within the past 5 years other than traffic offences; and

+5. any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.